ttvand/ttvand.github.io/_posts/2016-07-09-Winning approach of the Facebook V Kaggle competition.md

 Other time features include extrapolated weekly densities using various time series models (arima, Holt-Winters and exponential smoothing).
 Further, the time since the end of the summary period was also added as well as the time between the end of the summary period and the last check in.

 ### Accuracy
 Understanding accuracy was the result of generating many plots.
 There is a significant but low correlation between accuracy and the variation in x and y but it is not until accuracy is binned in approximately equal sizes that the signal becomes visible.
-The signal is more accurate for accuracies in the 45-85 range (GPS data?).
+The signal is more accurate for accuracies in the 45-84 range (GPS data?).
 {% include image.html url="/img/meanXVariationVsAc.png" description="Mean variation from the median in x versus 6 time and 32 accuracy groups" %}

 The accuracy distribution seems to be a mixed distribution with three peaks which changes over time.
 It is likely to be related to three different mobile connection types (GPS, Wi-Fi or cellular).
 The places show different accuracy patterns and features were added to indicate the relative accuracy group densities.
+The middle accuracy group was set to the 45-84 range.
 I added relative place densities for 3 and 32 approximately equally sized accuracy bins.
 It was also discovered that the location is related to the three accuracy groups for many places.
-This pattern was captured by the addition of spatial patterns for the different accuracy groups.
+This pattern was captured by the addition of additional features for the different accuracy groups.
 A natural extension to the nearest neighbor calculation would incorporate the accuracy group but I did no longer have time to implement it.

+{% include image.html url="/img/accuracyGroupVsX.png" description="The x-coordinates seem to be related to the accuracy group for places like 8170103882" %}

 ### Z-scores
 Tens of z scores were added to indicate how similar a new observation is to the historical patterns in the place candidates.
 Robust Z-scores ((f-median(f))/mad(f) instead of (f-mean(f))/sd(f)) gave the best results.